-Metadata for streamed data or services is also described in the normative Appendix 4a-D Discovery Metadata for Information Exchange Catalogues of S-100.
-Part 14 specifies additional and other metadata.
+Metadata for streamed data or services is also described in the S-100 normative Appendix 4a-D Discovery Metadata for Information Exchange Catalogues.
+S-100 Part 14 specifies additional and other metadata.
 As of Edition 4.0.0, the two have yet to be reconciled.
-Product Specification developers should, at this time, use the metadata from Part 14, and according to need supplement with metadata from Part 4, including using the principles of metadata extension detailed in Part 4, Appendix 4a-E.
+Product Specification developers should, at this time, use the metadata from Part 14, and according to need, supplement with metadata from Part 4, including using the principles of metadata extension detailed in Part 4, Appendix 4a-E.

 Portrayal